Shannon-Goddard/Goddard_Shannon_Pewlett-Hackard-Analysis/README.md

 - Export new tables to a CSV file.

 ## Challenge Summary
-To create the new list of potential mentors, we created a query that returns a list of current employees eligible for retirement, as well as their most recent titles.
+To create the new list of potential mentors, we created a query that returns a list of current employees eligible for retirement, as well as their most recent titles:
 ![alt text]
 <img src="https://github.com/Shannon-Goddard/Goddard_Shannon_Pewlett-Hackard-Analysis/blob/master/CHALLENGE/pics%20of%20code/number_of_titles_retiring.png"
      alt="Home Screen"